TriRealm/Valknut/Privacy Policy.md

 ---
 # 4. Data Sharing
 Valknut does not share, sell, or disclose any data with third parties.

+Verification and ticket data are used solely for server moderation purposes within the same guild and is not accessible to other guilds or the bot developers.

 ---
 # 5. User Rights